Ground state solution for a generalized Choquard Schrodinger equation with vanishing potential in homogeneous fractional Musielak Sobolev spaces: Abstract

 First, we introduce the homogeneous fractional Musielak-Sobolev space and investigate their properties.
 After that, we pose the given problem in that space.
-To establish our existence results, we prove and use the suitable version of Hardy-Littlewood-Sobolev inequality for Lebesque Musielak spaces together with variational technique based on the mountain pass theorem.
+To establish our existence results, we use variational technique based on the mountain pass theorem.
 We also prove the existence of a ground state solution by the method of Nehari manifold.